-The Cause Collection To West Third St.
+The Cause Collection To West 3rd Street

 Nordstrom Inc. made an impact with its Treasure & Bond brand.
 It donates 2.5 percent of net sales to nonprofit organizations for youth.

-A new Los Angeles bricks-and-mortar store also plans to be part of “give back” retail.
+A new Los Angeles bricks-and-mortar store also plans to be part of give-back retail.
 The Cause Collection brand opened a shop last month at 8222 W. 3rd St., in between Los Angeles Beverly Center and The Grove retail centers.
-Previously The Cause Collection was a pureplay digital retail story, and continues to be found at www.thecausecollection.com
+Previously The Cause Collection was a pure-play digital retail story, and continues to be found at www.thecausecollection.com

-Cause Collection offers contemporary women’s styles, and donates proceeds to non-profits such as GLSEN, which advocates for LGBTQ students, Healthy Housing Foundation, which provides housing units at an affordable cost to low-income people and ACLU SoCal.
+The Cause Collection offers contemporary women’s styles, and donates proceeds to non-profits such as GLSEN, which advocates for LGBTQ students, Healthy Housing Foundation, which provides housing units at an affordable cost to low-income people and ACLU SoCal.